Jingqiqi777/Jingqiqi777.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I’m Zihan, an incoming Ph.D. student at [University of Washington](https://www.washington.edu/), Seattle.
 And I will receive my Master degree from the [Department of Computer Science](https://cs.illinois.edu/), [UIUC](https://illinois.edu/) in 2023.
-I am committed to helping doctors or researchers carry out quantitative analysis and treatment planning for internal tissues and organs of the human body by combining deep learning with medical images.
+My research focuses on computer vision, self-supervised learning, medical image analysis, and vision-language model.
+I am committed to helping doctors or researchers carry out quantitative analysis and treatment planning for tissues and organs of the human body by combining deep learning with medical images.

 Recent News
 ======